Steer Your Way into Cash

 - Have prepared flyers on you at all times.
 You'd be surprised how much work you can get by leaving flyers on other construction workers vehicles.

-- Travelling to local towns and signing up to their contractors bid list.
+- Traveling to local towns and signing up to their contractors bid list.
 This can be very competitive but not to say you won't be aware a job.

 This is just a small list of different ways you can have your skid steer pay for it's self and put some money in your pocket.
 The more attachments you have and the more experience on those attachments will really make a difference in how many jobs you can pick up.